hskettler/cultural-assessment/README.md

 -and in decisions about how/when/whether we publicize collections and make them discoverable. with the understanding that biases and assumptions have concrete impact on digital library collections and services.

+_All_ work presented here is the result of a collaborative effort in coordination with the Digital Library Federation.

 ## What's here?

 What you find here will be project elements that are open for dicussions, commenting and augmentation.
 We actively solicit feedback on a rolling bases and hope to integrate any alterations and changes twice a year as time/funding provides.